Commitment + Clinical Leadership = Better Outcomes

 Here are a few tips you can use to start meditating:

-3. Be comfortable.
-Another tip you can use to make the most out of your meditation sessions is by wearing comfortable clothing.
+- Be comfortable.
+Another tip you can use to make the most out of your meditation sessions is to wear comfortable clothing.
 Meditation is about refocusing your mind, and clothing that is tight or uncomfortable may distract you from your meditation session.

 Start Meditating Today!